Integral U Methodology

 As we work in Africa, we have included and integrated our African leadership and essential humanitarian principles into this work.

 The wisdom of Africa is often a missing part in the western dialogue of integration and transformation processes in a global domain.
 Our faculty, advisors and teachers support us in an integration and embrace of the north and south, and east and west as a whole.
 The rational dominance and privileging of rational and male processes has traditionally neglected the space of the heart, soul and deeply feminine aspects of engagement.
-The world has much to learn from this and the co-creation, co-development, co-evolving ways of how we can be together on this planet, in a community, an organization, a team, a family, are not separate from the success of nations and business and individual endeavours.
+The world has much to learn from this and the co-creation, co-development, and co-evolving ways of how we can be together on this planet, in a community, an organization, a team, a family, are not separate from the success of nations, business and individual endeavours.
 This enables a powerful meta-framework in which detail can be addressed and held.

 It is the only approach currently known that includes all aspects of human experience and consciousness through a body, mind, spirit/purpose, planet approach.
 The map is used to include the very many diverse parts of human consciousness as they come together in a composite map which is quite exceptional and elegant in its ability to assess, discern, and creates relevant points for intervention.